Tory ministers and shadow cabinet members ‘accused of sexual misconduct’

 According to the body's 2021 annual report, the service had been used by people stating they were MPs.

-In a statement on its website, Jo Willows, the director of the ICGS said the service is an “important step forward in tackling inappropriate behaviour in our workplace.”
+In a statement on its website, Jo Willows, the director of the ICGS said the service is an “important step forward in tackling inappropriate behaviour in our workplace”.

 Allegations made to the ICGS are private and confidential and political parties are not given information about who has been reported.

-A union representing senior civil servants said more was needed to be done to stamp out harassment in Parliament.
+A union representing senior civil servants said more was needed to be done to stamp out harassment in parliament.

 FDA general secretary Dave Penman said: “Whilst some of the procedures for raising complaints have improved, the fundamental balance of power between MPs and the staff they employ has not.